dylibso/chicory/README.md

 ### Why is this needed?

-If you'd prefer to watch a video interested of read, see our [2024 Wasm I/O](https://2024.wasmio.tech/) on the subject:
+If you'd prefer to watch a video instead of reading, see our [2024 Wasm I/O](https://2024.wasmio.tech/) on the subject:

 [![Wasm I/O Chicory talk](https://img.youtube.com/vi/00LYdZS0YlI/0.jpg)](https://www.youtube.com/watch?v=00LYdZS0YlI)